Types of Business Entities in Singapore

 Limited Liability Partnership

-Private Limited Company – the Most Ideal Structure
+Private Limited Company – the Ideal Company Structure

 The main benefit of this is that the members of a company will not be held personally liable for the debts or losses of a company.